The Secret Life of Pets 2: Production

-Universal Pictures and Illumination Entertainment announced a sequel to their animated film The Secret Life of Pets in August 2017 with director Chris Renaud and writer Brian Lynch returning, and Chris Meledandri and Janet Healy producing.
+Universal Pictures and Illumination Entertainment announced a sequel to the original The Secret Life of Pets in 2016 with director Chris Renaud and writer Brian Lynch returning, and Chris Meledandri and Janet Healy producing.
 The Oatmeal writer Matthew Inman worked on the film as a creative consultant.

+Casting

-Louis C.K. did not reprise his role as Max after being accused of and later admitting to sexual misconduct with several women in November 2017.
+Louis C.K. was originally planned to reprise his role as Max, but after being accused of and later admitting to sexual misconduct with several women in November 2017, C.K. was dropped from the sequel.
 Patton Oswalt took over for C.K. as Max the following year in April, while Jenny Slate, Kevin Hart, Eric Stonestreet, Ellie Kemper, Lake Bell, Dana Carvey, Tara Strong, Hannibal Buress, and Bobby Moynihan reprised their roles.
 Additional casting includes Tiffany Haddish, Nick Kroll, Harrison Ford and Pete Holmes.

 Music

 Alexandre Desplat, who composed the score of the first film, returned for the sequel.
-The soundtrack was released by Back Lot Music on May 31, 2019, featuring two cover versions of Bill Withers' "Lovely Day" and Paul Simon's "Me and Julio Down by the Schoolyard".
-The songs were performed by LunchMoney Lewis, Aminé, and Jack Antonoff.
+The soundtrack was released by Back Lot Music on May 31, 2019, featuring cover versions of Bill Withers' "Lovely Day", Paul Simon's "Me and Julio Down by the Schoolyard" and Desiigner's "Panda".
+The songs were performed by LunchMoney Lewis, Aminé, Jack Antonoff and Kevin Hart.

 Release

 The Secret Life of Pets 2 was released in the United States on June 7, 2019 by Universal Pictures.
-It was previously set for a July 13, 2018 release, and then July 3, 2019.
-The film was released in the United Kingdom two months earlier on May 24.
+It was previously set for a July 13, 2018, release, and then to July 3, 2019.
+The film was released in the United Kingdom two weeks earlier on May 24.